How to get a recruiter onboard for your user research needs

 This research program is not intended to lock you in for a year; it is just an indication to help you manage stakeholders, keep in mind that your product team will likely have evolving researching needs through the year.

-Writing the estimated recruitment fees (incentives included) for each research activities, will also help you talk to the people that will allocate a budget for your research, and the finance team that will pay the recruiter.
+Writing the estimated recruitment fees (incentives included) for each research activities, will also help you talk to the people that will allocate a budget for your research, and talk to the finance team that will pay the recruiter.
 To get an estimated cost of research activity, give a quick call to a few recruiters in town.
 In Australia, a typical usability testing with 6 participants can cost up to $1,300 with incentives included.
 A user interview involving 12 participants could cost up to $3,500 with incentives and the researcher travel expenses included.

 Getting the finance department onboard